library-pals/read-action/README.md

       # You can change the options to whatever you want to use.
       # For example, you can use numbers, other emoji, or words.
       rating:
         description: Rate the book.
 Optional.
+You can completely customize the default value and options.
         type: choice
         default: "unrated"
         options: